JulioCesarPP/JulioCesarPP/README.md

 **JulioCesarPP** ✨ Siempre en busca de aventurarme en tecnologias y enfrentar nuevos retos ✨
 <!-- A calm mind and a vibrant heart, because life is improvised to the rhythm of the moment. 🧠💚🎶 -->

-Here are some ideas to get you started:
+Here are some relevant facts about me:

 - 🔭 I’m currently working on ...
 OpenSource, Continuous Integration
 - 🌱 I’m currently learning ...
 NetCore, T-SQL, Angular, Js, Microservicios